-By grabbing a map from the visitor information centre you can explore the region and discover over 5 major walking tracks carved out within the park that explore significant coastal regions, old gun cottages and placements as well as exploring the natural flora and fauna of the park.
+By grabbing a map from the Parks Victoria visitor information centre you can explore the region and discover over 5 major walking tracks carved out within the park that explore significant coastal regions, old gun cottages and placements as well as exploring the natural flora and fauna of the park.

 Some of the major walking tracks in the region include the Bay beach walk, Wilsons Folly track, a section of the Mornington peninsula walking track (100km) or the Walter Pisterman heritage walk.

 All of this is included in your private full day tour of Point Nepean national park from Melbourne to the Mornington Peninsula.

 The best things to do at Point Nepean National park

 One thing you should definitely NOT DO, is walk into the fenced off region south west of the entrance through unexplored bushland.